lanicon/Framework-for-Data-Classification/README.md

 And the following software design patterns were implemented:

-* Dependency injection - swap classification methods without modifying the sourcecode
+* Dependency injection - swaps classification methods without modifying the sourcecode
-* Inversion of control - swap classification methods using inheritance and common interface
+* Inversion of control - swaps classification methods using inheritance and common interface
 * Mediator Pattern

 Classification methods used are: